cafe24fonts/OnePrettyNight/README.md

 Global E-commerce Platform Cafe24 provides IT solutions and business services including e-commerce solution, global marketing, and global logistics that are necessary for doing online business.
 Cafe24 offers a One-Stop platform so that merchants can focus on creative projects to achieve further business growth in the global e-commerce market.

+## Note
+This is the open source GitHub repository for submission to Google Fonts.